 Micro braids, goddess braids, Ghana braids, snake, mohawk, dutch, french, halo, fishtail, waterfall… it seems there are as many types of braids as there are types of hair.
 Nearly 5 million braiding videos are available on YouTube, and here in the famous melting pot of New York City, a parade of braided styles can be seen on any day.
 Braids are highly functional – but their historical roots run eons deep, and tell fascinating social, spiritual, and geopolitical stories.

-To contrast with the Egyptians, classical Greek women grew hair much longer, and pulled it back into chignons.
+To differentiate themselves from Egyptians, classical Greek women grew hair much longer, and pulled it back into chignons.
 Many styles involved braids fixed to the head and decorated with flowers, headbands, ribbons and pieces of metal.
 Braids were a sign of wealth and the leisure it affords; the more elaborate, the better.

 For centuries, the Manchu dynasty forced people to wear hairstyles prescribed by rank, and rice farmers wore braids down the back.
 When Yat-sen, the chinese leader of the late 20th century overthrew the Manchu dynasty to bring people out of feudalism, he encouraged braid-cutting, which became common in urban areas; but braids were so deeply rooted in rural tradition that murder and suicide were committed in their defense.